Fashion-App-NG/frontend/README.md

 npm run switch:designer  # Switch to Designer UI components npm run check:ui         # Check which UI is currently active
 ```

+**Cross-Platform Support**: These scripts work on Windows, macOS, and Linux.
+Windows users should see the [Windows Setup Guide](docs/WINDOWS_SETUP.md) if you encounter permission issues.

 #### Development with Specific UI
 ```bash